If you operate a website or app that collects personal user information, read on.

 How Can The FTC Punish “Unfair and Deceptive” Marketers?

 The Federal Trade Commission is the nation’s “consumer watchdog”.
-It’s responsible for shielding you and me from “unfair and deceptive” marketing practices.
-The agency can censure and fine companies that shirk advertising and promotional guidelines and laws, like the 2012 online advertising guidelines, the FTC’s Dot Com Disclosures and Section 5 of the FTC Act.
+It’s responsible for shielding us from “unfair and deceptive” marketing practices.
+The agency can censure and fine companies that shirk advertising and promotional regulations, like Section 5 of the FTC Act.

 Consequences of Operating A Discount-For-Review Program